Daniel Dolenc: Les Sables Vendes (2021–2022)

 In 2021, he moved to France to third-tier side Les Sables Vendée in Nationale Masculine 1.
 He averaged 8.5 points and 4.6 rebounds.

 Karhu Basket (2022–2023)

 In 2022, Dolenc returned to Finland to play with the Finnish reigning champions Karhu Basket.
 He averaged 10.2 points and 4.1 rebounds.
 The club advanced to the semi finals of the 2022–23 FIBA Europe Cup, and won the silver medal in Korisliiga.

 Mažeikiai (2023–2024)

 After a great season with Karhu Basket, Dolenc signed with Lithuanian club BC Mažeikiai of the LKL for the 2023–24 season.

 On 29 October 2023, Dolenc dislocated his kneecap in a match against BC Šiauliai, while fighting for a loose ball and simultaneously colliding with a teammate.

 SCM U Craiova (2024–2025)

 Dolenc signed with SCM U Craiova in the Romanian Liga Națională for the 2024–25 season.
+He averaged 7.4 points, 3.1 rebounds and 1.2 assists.

-HKK Široki (2025–present)
+HKK Široki (2025–2026)

 Dolenc signed with Bosnian team HKK Široki for the 2025–26 season.

+Tindastóll (2026–present)

+In February 2026, Dolenc signed with Tindastóll of the Icelandic Úrvalsdeild karla.